Expressing Your Practice

 Now that we have your attention…

-(In-studio with the option to take portions of the training virtually)
+(In-studio with the option to a small portion of the training virtually)

 This offering consists of 9 training weekends spread throughout a little more than 3 months.
 Although we’d prefer you take the entirety of the training in-studio, we know that things come up, so we offer the option for you to join us virtually when needed.
 The entirety of the training CANNOT be done virtually.